akundu3/Clustering-LSI/README.md

 Illinois Institute of Technology, Chicago

-Please read Clustering-LSI Report for details and plots.
+Please read Clustering-LSI Report for full details and plots.